This post is a result of several discussions with Rodion Déev.

 Vice versa, if is an Ehresmann connection on , which is invariant under the fiberwise action of (here ), one can define the affine connection

-Proof of the Lemma: Essentially repeats the proof of the correspondence between affine connections and Ehresmann -invariant connections.
+Proof of the Lemma: The proof is essentially a repeat of the proof of the correspondence between affine connections and Ehresmann -invariant connections.
 The only specific in here is to observe that the integrability condition is equivalent to .

 is embedded as a real hypersurface.